anirudhgha/p-bit/README.md

 ```
 each value defaults to those shown above.
 They can each be provided by the user to customize the random p-circuit setup.

-### saveSteps
+### runFor
-    m = myPcircuit.saveSteps(Nt)
+    m = myPcircuit.runFor(Nt)

-saveSteps returns an Nt * Nm matrix.
+runFor returns an Nt * Nm matrix.
 Each row of m contains the state of each Nm p-bits as the p-circuit ran Nt times.

 ### getBoltzmann